mjml/grbl-stm32f407/README.md

 It will also allow me to add facilities for an ATC spindle, customizable lighting, and maybe a speaker for audible alerts during jobs.

-If you're interested, I'll be blogging about it on my website at http://www.michaeljoya.com/
+I'm blogging the details on my website at http://www.michaeljoya.com/

 ![System Architecture](/doc/SystemWiring.svg)